 RECOMMENDED READING: The First Third by Neal Cassady

 NEXT STOP: LARIMER SQUARE & DOWNTOWN DENVER

-"Around the pool halls of Denver during World War II a strange looking boy began to be noticeable to the characters who frequented the places afternoon and night," wrote Kerouac in Visions of Cody, his thinly fictionalized portrait of Neal Cassady, the Denver-born hustler who was the spark that set the Beat Generation ablaze.
+"Around the pool halls of Denver during World War II a strange-looking boy began to be noticeable to the characters who frequented the places afternoon and night," wrote Kerouac in Visions of Cody, his thinly fictionalized portrait of Neal Cassady, the Denver-born hustler who was the spark that set the Beat Generation ablaze.
 Cassady spent his early life haunting the dives of Larimer Square and living with his wino father at the Metropolitan Hotel (227 16th St.), a long-gone spot that Denver historian Tom Noel calls "the fleabag to end all fleabags."
 You're not going to find many traces of Larimer Square's seedy side today; it's gone upscale, with some of the city's best restaurants and chicest shops replacing those dark pool halls.
 But the wonderful Victorian architecture remains.
 One building to check out is the Daniels & Fisher Tower, also known as the Clock Tower.
-The 20-story tower was once the tallest structure between the Mississippi River and California, and Allen Ginsburg is reported to have worked at a store at the bottom of the building.
+The 20-story tower was once the tallest structure between the Mississippi River and California, and Allen Ginsberg is reported to have worked at a store at the bottom of the building.

 RECOMMENDED READING: Visions of Cody by Jack Kerouac